hairpin01/LinuxGram/README.md

-# LinuxGram
+# about LinuxGram
 the console version of Telegram
+# install